sjm42/net-serial-console-rs/README.md

 it can be accessed with telnet, for example.

 The console server allows basically unlimited number of concurrent client connections.
+All clients will see the same serial port data, since it is replicated to all clients.

 Write support has to be separately enabled with -w option.
 Otherwise, all tcp connections are read only, i.e. nothing can be written into the serial port.
+If write is enabled, any client can write to the console.
+The included web client does not support writing.
+Something like `telnet` or `nc` have to be used for that.

 A note about security: there is none.
 No ACL, no encryption, no authentication.
 Nothing.
 You should probably use this only over ssh connections with tcp port forwarding and limit the console server listening only on localhost.

 This program was initially written just for learning Rust.
-It is kind of slightly improved re-implementation of old code written in Python.
+It is kind of slightly improved re-implementation of my old code written in Python.

 ```
 USAGE: